jimfinnis/angort/README.md

 to multiply all the numbers between 0 and 10 by 100:

     0 10 range (100*) map each {i.}

+If you want to use a predefined word, you'll need to "quote" the word by preceding it with the question mark.
+This will put the word's value on the stack without checking to see if it's runnable (and running it if so) - treating it just like a standard global variable:

+    :square dup *;
+    0 10 range ?square map each {i.}

 ##Some other builtin words